Buyers

 Why work with a Food Hub?

-The Agricultura Cooperative Network was created to address a need in our communities around the South Valley area of Albuquerque, New Mexico.
+The Agricultura Cooperative Network was created to address a need in our communities throughout New Mexico.
 We provide aggregation, processing and distribution of the freshest seasonal produce directly from New Mexico farmers to businesses and institutions, working with each farmer and buyer at a personal level to create long-lasting, sustainable relationships.
 This benefits New Mexico’s farmers, buyers, our environment and communities.
 Here’s how:

 The Buyers

-• Buyers have access to many more unique varieties of vegetables and fruits than are typically available in the commodity market and that are highly prized for flavor, not just whether they hold up in cold storage or not!).
-These include traditional heritage varieties specific to our Southwest climate stewarded by generations of local farmers.
+• Buyers have access to many more unique varieties of vegetables and fruits than are typically available in the commodity market.

 The Farmers

-• The Agri-Cultura Network works closely with the farmers to assist in building the capacity of their farms through food safety training and direct applications, training in quality control of produce, and other forms of technical assistance.
+• The Agri-Cultura Network works closely with the farmers to assist in building the capacity of their farms through food safety training and other forms of technical assistance.

-• Empowers farmers to nurture business growth for their own farms.
+• Empowers farmers to nurture their farms’ business growth.

-• As a food hub, ACN provides shared infrastructure for local farms to increase sales, reduce labor costs and food waste.
+• As a food hub, ACN provides shared infrastructure for local farms to increase sales and reduce labor costs and food waste.

-• Selling through Agri-Cultura Network opens up new markets for farmers to deal directly with businesses and institutional buyers who seek local products, and who purchase large volumes of food but typically do not have the time to shop at farmers markets or farm stands.
+• Selling through Agri-Cultura Network opens up new markets for farmers to deal directly with businesses and institutional buyers who seek local products.

-• Farmers own their product through the supply chain: their production methods are transparent and food is traceable to the farm.
-Food is valued and treated not as a commodity but as a life source at all stages in the value chain.
+• Farm production methods are transparent and food is traceable to the farm.
+Food is valued and not treated as a commodity.

 The Environment